 It's One of Europe's Top Sailing Destinations

 Lake Balaton's prestigious Blue Ribbon (Kékszalag) sailing competition attracts huge crowds every summer.
 It's Europe's longest round-the-lake sailing event and sees competitors navigate a 93-mile route in the fastest time possible within a 48-hour period.
 To explore the lake at a more leisurely pace, consider renting a boat or chartering a yacht with a skipper from one of the large marinas in Balatonfüred, Siófok or on the Tihany Peninsula.
-There are no motorized sports available on the lake, which makes windsurfing and kitesurfing all the more enjoyable and for an even gentler ride on the lake, kick back on the deck of one of the passenger ferries that sail between Tihany and Szántód.
+No motorized sports are allowed on the lake, which makes windsurfing and kitesurfing all the more enjoyable.
+For an even gentler ride on the lake, kick back on the deck of one of the passenger ferries that sail between Tihany and Szántód.

 Its Vineyards Produce Top-Notch Wines

 The north side of the lake is a prime wine-growing region, particularly around Badacsony, where the fertile soil contains volcanic rock and is rich in minerals.
 Cisterian monks planted Badacsony's first vines in the 14th century and the Pinot Gris grapes that grow in the area are still referred to as Szürkebarát (grey monk).
 Many of the hillside vineyards offer cellar tours and tastings.
 Highlights include Laposa Birtok, which features a large terrace overlooking the lake; and Homola, a family-run winery in Paloznak that offers tastings paired with snacks and live music events.
 Time a trip in August to enjoy the Balatonfüred Wine Weeks, an event that showcases around 250 different types of wine from the region.

 You Can Swim in Healing Thermal Waters